 Uncertainty measures the overall difficulty of the prediction task.
 The forecast does not enter here at all.
 Uncertainty is highest when the overall grand average probability is o=0.5 and zero if the event either never (o=0) or always occurs (o=1).

 This decomposition thus allows us to analyze a given Brier score more deeply and understand where we may be able to improve our probabilistic classification model.
+Below is an example where we have K=5 possible predictions pi=0, 0.25, …, 1.0 with N=8+16+20+12+8=64 outcomes (among them 30 successes).